 Building APIs with the right logic and functionality entirely in tune with the design can be challenging.
 Therefore you need to figure out how to get around limitations, configuring frameworks and web server infrastructure.
 If you have the back-end developer skills and time is not a significant factor, then pick the programming framework that your development team is familiar with.
 The most popular examples are;

 Building a fully functional REST API from the ground up is a large project for any developer.
-Furthermore even more challenging for IT professionals unfamiliar with the nuances of how APIs are coded, deployed, and maintained.
+Furthermore, it is even more challenging for IT professionals unfamiliar with how APIs are coded, deployed, and maintained.

 With no expert coders on staff (backend or full-stack developers).
 So a low-code platform such as Linx provides a platform for the rapid development of an API.
 There is no need for the extensive knowledge required to code from hand as their visual design framework and lack of boilerplate makes these tools much quicker to understand and use.

 For an IT generalist somewhat familiar with coding and knowledge of data types, cloud tools, and authentication.
-The alternative option of drag-drop-configure becomes rather appealing opposed to the sourcing, hiring and managing of a development team.
+The alternative option of drag-drop-configure becomes rather appealing than the sourcing, hiring and managing of a development team.

 Hosting the API: Easy to start.